 A Welsh language virtual notice board on Padlet.com has resources for training, learners, activities, apps, music, jobs and much more to support you to learn and develop your Welsh language skills.

-OpenLearn Wales: The home of bilingual, free learning in Wales - can be used by those who wish to know more about Welsh society and culture and brings together a collection of free educational resources relevant to Wales.
+OpenLearn Wales: The home of bilingual, free learning in Wales brings together a collection of free educational resources relevant to Wales and helps people learn about Welsh society and culture.

 If you have a question or if you can't find what you are looking for get in touch with us.